Living in Hong Kong as an Expat: What Is It Really Like?

-Hong Kong in one of the most popular expat cities in the World
+Hong Kong is one of the most popular expat cities in the World.

 But what is this city really like?
-And how does it feel to move to Hong Kong and build a new life in this vibrant city?
+And how does it feel to move to and build a new life in Hong Kong?

 Location: Hong Kong Special Administrative Region of the People’s Republic of China